This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Protein Content in Pork

-Pork loin packs a serious protein punch for your dog’s diet, with 3 oz containing about 38g of protein—that’s 62% protein by weight.
+Packed with protein, pork loin offers a top-tier option for your dog’s diet, with 3 oz providing about 38g of protein—talk about a nutritional powerhouse.

 Omega-3 Fatty Acids in Pork